Environmental Geochemistry EESC216/EESC416

 - Undergraduates preparing for graduate programs in geology, oceanography, or other environmental fields.

-- Early UR graduate students (1-2 year) looking to improve their research skills (i.e. rapid paper reading, literature reviews, elevator pitches, conference presentations)
+- Graduate students looking to improve their research skills (i.e. rapid paper reading, literature reviews, elevator pitches, conference presentations, data analysis, instrument troubleshooting, etc.)

 - Students from all majors interested in environmental issues and the tools we use to answer many of the past and present ‘big questions’ in earth science